Groningen, Minnesota

 Groningen is an unincorporated community in Dell Grove Township, Pine County, Minnesota, United States.

 The community is located immediately northwest of Sandstone; near the intersection of Pine County 35, Pine County 28 (Groningen Road), and the former Northern Pacific Railway (now the Willard Munger State Trail).

 History

-Located in the northeast corner of Dell Grove Township, Groningen is named after a northeast province of the Netherlands.
+Located in the northeast corner of Dell Grove Township, Groningen is named after a northeast province of the Netherlands and that province's eponymous capital city.
 The community was originally known as Miller Station.
 When it had a post office, it was known as Belknap from 1877 to 1881, and then Groningen, from 1896 to 1913, and again from 1917 to 1954.